Christian Siriano Encourages New Yorkers To Vote For Cynthia Nixon At NYFW Show

 Project Runway winner Christian Siriano showed off his latest collection during New York Fashion Week on Saturday, September 8.
 He used his show to also endorse former Sex and the City actress Cynthia Nixon in her campaign to become New York’s next governor.

-Fashionistas who attended Siriano’s show at Gotham Hall found reading material on their seats, according to Footwear News — “Cynthia for NY” literature encouraging them to vote for the democratic candidate during the upcoming primary election, which will be held on Thursday, September 13.
+Fashionistas who attended Siriano’s show at Gotham Hall found reading material on their seats, according to Footwear News; “Cynthia for NY” literature encouraging them to vote for the democratic candidate during the upcoming primary election, which will be held on Thursday, September 13.

 But that wasn’t all he did for Nixon at the presentation of his spring 2019 ready-to-wear collection.